 And so it eventually happened exactly as God predicted it would.
 Ahab was wounded in battle and later died from loss of blood.
 When they washed his chariot, dogs came and licked up the blood.
 Jezebel’s end was a little more dramatic.

-Jezebel in the Bible Dies With Her Makeup On
+Jezebel Dies With Her Makeup On

 A lot has been made of Jezebel “painting her face” before her inglorious death, as an indication of God’s opinion on makeup.
 But personally, I think the connection is a little overdone.
 The question we need to ask is “why did Jezebel paint her face” under the circumstances?
 What was her motive?
-This is what’s really important and not just the fact that the did so.
+This is what’s really important and not just the fact that she did so.

 It was the time of Jehu, who was zealously eliminating all the posterity of Ahab in order to solidify his own power base.
 As he rode into Jezreel, Jezebel put on her makeup, arranged her hair and looked out of a window at him.
 Why did she do this?
 Because she knew that death was coming and was determined that she would not be humiliated but would die as a queen!